Zjx402/Kea2/docs/manual_en.md

 The decorator `@prob` takes a float number as an argument.
 The number represents the probability of executing the script when the precondition is satisfied.
 The probability should be between 0 and 1.
 The default probability is 1 (always execute when precondition satisfied).

+When multiple properties are satisfied.
+Kea2 will randomly select one of them to execute based on their probabilities.
+In practice, we generate a random number `p` between 0 and 1.
+And then we filter the satisfied properties based on `p`.
+For example, if `p=0.3`, and there are three satisfied properties with probabilities 0.1, 0.2, and 0.4, then the first property will be filtered, and the second and third properties will be kept.
+Then we randomly select one from the remaining properties.

 ### `@max_tries`

 ```python